rookmoot/proxifier/README.md

 ```

 # Still in Beta
-This project has just started, fill free to provide any feedback or pull requests.
+This project has just started, feel free to provide any feedback or pull requests.